 Is flushable cat litter right for you?

-A with any product, there are pluses and minuses to using flushing cat litter.
+As with any product, there are pluses and minuses to using flushable cat litter.
 Get all the facts first and check out the flushable cat litters that are available.
-This kind of litter helps to keep the environment cleaner because it does not wind up in landfills and trash dumping sites.
+This kind of litter helps keep the environment cleaner because it does not wind up in landfills and trash dumping sites.
 There are some questions about the flushable litter getting flushed down into the water systems.
-Keep in mind that the flushable cat litters are made of natural ingredients that come from the environment, so after use, they get returned into the environment.
+Keep in mind that the flushable cat litters are made of natural ingredients that come from the environment, so they should be easily returned to the environment after use.